HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol.md

 **Issue 2**: Out of range - too low

-**Solution**: First re-run the tube to verify it was a reading error.
-If still out of range, if not currently using a HS kit, re-run the sample with those reagents.
+**Solution**: First, re-run the tube to verify it was a reading error.
+If still out of range, if not currently using an HS kit, re-run the sample with those reagents.
 If already using the HS kit, recommend re-pipetting the sample and running again.